All applications for first-year positions must be submitted via the American Medical College Application Service® (AMCAS)

 Deadlines for receipt of letters of recommendation are August 15 for Early Decision Program applicants and November 15 for regular decision and MD/PhD applicants.

 Selected applicants are invited for an interview.
-Interviews are conducted in two- or three-day blocks each month from September (for EDP) through February.
-Invitations are extended by email approximately three weeks in advance of the interview date.
-Kansas City is the primary interview location; a limited number of interviews are conducted in Salina and Wichita.
+All interviews for the 2020-21 application year will be virtual interviews.
+No in-person interviews.
+Interviews are conducted in two- or three-day blocks each month from September (for EDP) through January.
+Invitations are extended by email approximately two to three weeks in advance of the interview date.

 The interview day includes two 30-minute interviews conducted by one or two members of the interviewer panel.
-Other activities include a presentation on financial aid, discussion of the curriculum and student life, and lunch and a campus tour with current medical students.
+Virtual interview day activities include hearing a presentation on financial aid, the MD program curriculum, student life, viewing a virtual campus tour, and hearing from current medical students.